jeantm/FADTTS/README.md

 $ ./bin/FADTTSter
 ```

+### SuperBuild
-> To intall FADTTSter and all its dependencies with a superBuild refer to [DTI Fiber Tract Statistics].
+To intall FADTTSter and all its dependencies with a superBuild refer to [DTI Fiber Tract Statistics].